silverswedlund/sylvarus-mkdocs/docs/gods/tyro/index.md

   Your browser does not support the audio element.
 </audio>

-".Goëtia. | Dark Magic Music.mp4"
+".Goëtia. | Dark Magic Music"

 ---